 • Separation of powers among branches of government.

-• Specific limitations on executive authority.
+• Specific limitations on executive authority, such as prohibitions on suspending habeas corpus.

 • Procedures for the appointment and removal of executive officials.